antdawg925/antdawg925/README.md

 My name is Anthony Early,
 I am a Jr full stack developer.
-Primarily in Python, MERN, and Java.
+Primarily in Python and MERN.

 I have many projects in the works that I hope to push soon!